policy

 Q: Do industry codes apply to BSG activities?

 A: Industry is unable to financially support or attend BSG meetings that do not comply with their codes.
-If industry is required to support BSG financially or in kind, or if they are expected to attend BSG events, the activity must comply with relevant industry codes.
+If industry works with the BSG, or if they are expected to attend BSG events, the activity must comply with relevant industry codes.

-Q: Can the BSG ask industry to support hospitality during our meeting?
+Q: Can the BSG ask industry to provide hospitality during our meeting?

 Industry